dispanser/dispanser.github.io/_posts/2023-03-05-partition-index-find-candidate-partitions-for-point-queries.md

 ## Summary

-In this blog post, we present an fast, efficient way to accelerate point queries on large Parquet-based tables consisting of millions of files.
+In this blog post, we present an efficient way to accelerate point queries on large Parquet-based tables consisting of millions of files.
 By utilizing aligned arrays of Cuckoo Filters, we aim to identify files that likely have the data you're looking for, using only two read operations, while keeping all your index data on disk.

 Depending on the latency of the underlying storage layer, we are able to identify relevant data files in milliseconds, enabling a query engine to only